 Beaches, golf and island delights

-Portugal is a land of two halves.
-The north is home to rolling vineyards that overlook Costa Verda, while in the south, the Algarve boasts stunning beaches, lush landscapes and exotic Arabic influences.
-The charming island of Madeira is famed for its botanical gardens, fine wine and beautiful scenery.
+Portugal was voted World’s Leading Destination 2018 at the World Travel Awards, and is a land of two halves — the north is home to rolling vineyards overlooking Costa Verde, and in the south you’ll find the Algarve, with stunning beaches, lush landscapes and exotic Arabic influences.
+The island of Madeira is famous for its wine, hiking trails and beautiful scenery.

 - The best way to get off the beaten track and discover your own coves and beaches is to hire a car